 The ACT English practice test gives students 45 minutes to answer 75 multiple-choice questions.
 We recommend completing a practice test with a timer to give you an idea of how long it will take you.
 Depending on your tendencies, you can record how long each section takes and work on increasing your speed or taking your time.

 The multiple-choice questions give alternative answers for an underlined sentence.
 When you select an answer, reread the sentence in your head with the answer you selected.
-If you believe that is technically the correct answer, how does it sound when you read it together?
+If you believe it’s technically the correct answer, how does it sound when you read it?

-Even if you feel that there is a grammatical option that may be correct, ask yourself if that is what the question asks.
+Even if you feel that there’s a grammatical option that may be correct, ask yourself if that’s what the question asks.

 The most concise sentence will often (but not always!) be the correct option on the ACT English test.
 After reading the passage, consider what the text is trying to say.
 Which multiple-choice option delivers the message in the most concise way?